DannyuNDos/Sparsest-16-Colours/README.md

 `threads`: # of the threads for parallel computing.
 This makes execution of the same procedure in parallel, and will output only the best result.

-`outputPath`: Path for outputting the result to.
+`outputPath`: Path for outputting the result.
 This is `"./Sparsest16Colours.txt"` by default.

 Brief explanation of SparsestColourLUV_Discrete.hs: